 managed: false

-The Project Quay Operator can be deployed from the command line or from the OpenShift Container Platform console, however the steps are fundamentally the same.
+Red Hat Quay on OpenShift Container Platform can be deployed using command-line interface or from the OpenShift Container Platform console.
+The steps are fundamentally the same.

 Deploying Project Quay from the command line